Swelling after lens replacement. Rehabilitation after cataract removal

 Preventive measures against corneal edema:

-• Use of hypoallergenic high-quality cosmetics;
+• Using hypoallergenic high-quality cosmetics;

 • Regular measurement of intraocular pressure in patients over 45 years of age;